IRS Offer In Compromise Forms and Supporting Documentation

 - Transportation costs

-- Copies of the tax returns for the years related to the taxes owed
+- Copies of the required tax returns for the years related to the taxes owed

 It’s best to get a licensed tax professional to help you.
-A licensed tax professional can analyze your situation and determine if you qualify for an Offer In Compromise.
-If you do not qualify, they can point you in another direction.
-Feel free to reach out to a list of tax professionals with offer in compromise experience by visiting this link.
-Or start your search below.
+A licensed tax professional can analyze your situation and determine if you're likely to qualify for an Offer In Compromise.
+If you are not likely to qualify, they can point you in another direction.
+Use TaxCure to search for tax professionals with offer-in-compromise experience and a history of submitting successful offers.